NCBI Bookshelf. A service of the National Library of Medicine, National Institutes of Health.

 Summary

-Disease characteristics.
-Familial monosomy 7 is typically characterized by early-childhood onset of evidence of bone marrow insufficiency/failure associated with increased risk for myelodysplastic syndrome (MDS) or acute myelogenous leukemia (AML).
-Bone marrow failure/MDS/AML follows within a few months to years of identification of a monosomy 7 cell line in peripheral blood.
-Nearly all individuals reported with familial mosaic monosomy 7 have died of their disease.
+Familial monosomy 7 is characterized by early-childhood onset of bone marrow insufficiency/failure associated with increased risk for myelodysplastic syndrome (MDS) or acute myeloid leukemia (AML).
+In all reported individuals, the monosomy 7 is believed to be an acquired cytogenetic abnormality within hematopoietic cells due to as-yet poorly defined inherited genetic predisposition.
+Identification of peripheral blood leukocytes with monosomy 7 usually precedes bone marrow failure/MDS/AML by a few months to years.
+Nearly all individuals reported with familial monosomy 7 have died of their disease.

 Prevention of secondary complications: It is unknown if the standard protocols for ablative therapy prior to BMT should be modified.

-Surveillance: Annual monitoring of peripheral blood karyotype, hematologic status, and hemoglobin F levels helps identify bone marrow abnormalities (cytopenias and bone marrow dysplasia) prior to the development of AML or MDS.
+Surveillance: Annual monitoring of peripheral blood karyotype, hematologic status, and hemoglobin F levels helps identify emerging bone marrow abnormalities (cytopenias and bone marrow dysplasia) prior to the development of overt AML or MDS.

-Testing of relatives at risk: In both children and adults with a family history of mosaic monosomy 7, signs and symptoms that cannot be accounted for otherwise should be evaluated by a physician as possible early indications of the disorder.
+Evaluation of relatives at risk: In both children and adults with a family history of monosomy 7, otherwise unexplained signs and symptoms should be evaluated by a physician as possible early indications of the disorder.

 Diagnosis

-• Values consistent with a laboratory’s age-related standards for:
+• Values consistent with laboratory age-related standards for:

 • Red cell macrocytosis